 You can log in to our site using Facebook Connect.
 This service will authenticate your identity and provide you the option to share certain personal information with us such as your name and email address to sign you into our services.
-Facebook Connect gives you the option to post information about your activities on this Website to your profile page to share with others within your network.
+Facebook Connect gives you the option to post information about your activities on the Websites to your profile page to share with others within your network.
 Click here to read more.

-iii) Your Family and Others: You may also post additional personal information about yourself and others in the course of doing your, or others’, family research on our Website, e.g., adding a photo or birth record to a tree or sharing it with someone through our Service.
+iii) Your Family and Others: You may also post additional personal information about yourself and others in the course of doing your, or others’, family research on our Websites, e.g., adding a photo or birth record to a tree or sharing it with someone through our Service.

 If you choose to invite other family or other members of the Ancestry Community to view and edit your family tree, we will ask you for the individual's e-mail address.
 You must first make certain that you have obtained their consent to the passing of their details by you to Ancestry.
 Ancestry will only use this information for the purpose of sending a one-time email to provide the individual their access details and will not use the information we collect as a result of this process for marketing purposes.

-In addition you should also make sure that information or material you wish to place on the Website about anyone living is only posted with their prior knowledge and consent.
+In addition you should also make sure that information or material you wish to place on the relevant Website about anyone living is only posted with their prior knowledge and consent.
 If the person is under the legal age to enter into agreements, you represent that you have obtained the consent of the parent or guardian of the person under the legal age to enter into agreements.
 In all cases, you must make the implications of the consent clear to the person (or, if applicable, to the parent/guardian).

-Ancestry also publishes records on its Website that it has obtained from many sources, with appropriate consents and permissions where relevant.
+Ancestry also publishes records on its Websites that it has obtained from many sources, with appropriate consents and permissions where relevant.
 Some of these records may contain personal information that relates to living individuals, usually from public record sources.
 See our Privacy Centre for more information about this.

 iv) Your Opinions and Comments: If you participate in community discussions, chats, communications between us or between you and other members, in disputes and while communicating with member services, we will capture that information.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 To request removal of your personal information from our blog or community forum, contact us at email@example.com and we will consider it for removal.

-vi) Mobile Devices: If you access the Website using a mobile device (for example, phones, tablets, iPads etc.), we collect mobile device identifiers such as the device type, IP address and the operating system.
+vi) Mobile Devices: If you access the Websites using a mobile device (for example, phones, tablets, iPads etc.), we collect mobile device identifiers such as the device type, IP address and the operating system.
 If you use your mobile device to take a photo through our application, we will ask if you wish to include your location.
 If you agree to this request, we will add your location to the photo.
 We will also occasionally send you push notifications to provide you information about our services.
 You may opt-out of these notifications at the device level.

 i) To provide the Service: We primarily use your personal information to provide you with relevant information such as appropriate search results, information about content releases or other users activity.
 Ancestry may also use registration information to let you know about new features or other offers of interest from Ancestry, or to address customer service needs and requests.
 We also use your data to fulfil the purposes for which you have provided the personal information, such as processing your subscription.
-So that you get the most out of the Service we will also use your personal information to serve you hints about possible matches in your tree, to enable you and other members of the Ancestry Community to contact each other (on an anonymous basis if you choose), as well as to provide product and Website updates and newsletters, for your Public Profile, using Member Connect etc. See section below Managing your privacy settings to learn how you can opt out or change your settings.
+So that you get the most out of the Service we will also use your personal information to serve you hints about possible matches in your tree, to enable you and other members of the Ancestry Community to contact each other (on an anonymous basis if you choose), as well as to provide product and Websites updates and newsletters, for your Public Profile, using Member Connect etc. See section below Managing your privacy settings to learn how you can opt out or change your settings.

 ii) To verify your identity: to verify and carry out financial transactions relating to payments you make online.

 v) To distribute advertisements: We do not provide advertisers with access to individual account information.
 Ancestry does not sell, rent or otherwise distribute the personal information you provide us to these advertisers unless you have given us your consent to do so.
 Ancestry strives to display relevant advertisements.
-To that end, we use aggregated demographic information (such as women between the ages of 45-60), anonymized data compared to data from third parties, or the placement of cookies (as discussed in more detail below).
-In these ways, Ancestry can display relevant ads to appropriate users either on our Website or on third party websites.
+To that end, we use aggregated demographic information (such as women between the ages of 45-60), anonymised data compared to data from third parties, or the placement of cookies (as discussed in more detail below).
+In these ways, Ancestry can display relevant ads to appropriate users either on our Websites or on third party websites.

-i) In limited circumstances: Examples of the limited circumstances when Ancestry may disclose your personal information to third parties are: (a) with your knowledge and any relevant consents; (b) as described in this statement; (c) where personal information is collected through this Website; (d) as may be required by law, regulatory authorities, legal process or to protect the rights or property of Ancestry or other users (including outside your country of residence); (e) to enforce our terms and conditions; (f) to protect our rights, privacy, safety, confidentiality, reputation or property, and/or that of our Group Companies, you or others; (g) to prevent fraud or cybercrime; or (h) to permit us to pursue available remedies or limit the damages that we may sustain.
+i) In limited circumstances: Examples of the limited circumstances when Ancestry may disclose your personal information to third parties are: (a) with your knowledge and any relevant consents; (b) as described in this statement; (c) where personal information is collected through the Websites; (d) as may be required by law, regulatory authorities, legal process or to protect the rights or property of Ancestry or other users (including outside your country of residence); (e) to enforce our terms and conditions; (f) to protect our rights, privacy, safety, confidentiality, reputation or property, and/or that of our Group Companies, you or others; (g) to prevent fraud or cybercrime; or (h) to permit us to pursue available remedies or limit the damages that we may sustain.

 ii) To Group Companies: to our Group Companies so that they may use personal information for the purposes described in this Privacy Statement, to provide the additional services of those Group Companies, and for the purposes of connecting you to Users of the other websites operated by the Group Companies.
 Ancestry is responsible for the management of the jointly used personal information.
 Additionally, as our business continues to grow and change, we might restructure, buy, or sell subsidiaries or business units.
 In these transactions, customer information is often one of the transferred assets, remaining subject to promises made in then prevailing privacy statements.
 Also, in the event that Ancestry, or substantially all of its assets or stock are acquired, transferred, disposed of (in whole or part and including in connection with any bankruptcy or similar proceedings), personal information will as a matter of course be one of the transferred assets;

 iii) Third-party service providers: Under the protection of appropriate agreements, we use third parties to perform various tasks for us including for the purposes of data storage, consolidation, retrieval, analysis or the effective management of customer information.
-For example, we use third parties to process payments from you and to help manage our Website and relationships with you.
+For example, we use third parties to process payments from you and to help manage our Websites and relationships with you.
 These third-parties are only given access to that information needed to perform their support functions, and are prohibited from using it for other purposes.
-Processors include affiliated and unaffiliated service providers in in the United States, Europe and in other jurisdictions.
+Processors include affiliated and unaffiliated service providers in the United States, Europe and in other jurisdictions.
 With respect to processors outside Europe, we attempt to ensure adequate safeguards for your personal information, as required by applicable law and endeavour to confirm that they have adopted, are subject to, or are contractually obligated to comply with the principles and objectives of this Privacy Statement.

-Please note: If you click away from our Website to visit the site of any third party advertiser or sponsor, you may be asked for your payment card or other personal information in order to purchase or use products and services offered.
+Please note: If you click away from our Websites to visit the site of any third party advertiser or sponsor, you may be asked for your payment card or other personal information in order to purchase or use products and services offered.
 These companies have their own privacy and data collection practices.
 We have no responsibility or liability for these independent policies.
 You should therefore review their privacy notices carefully if you have concerns about how your information may be used.

 Visitors may access Ancestry's free services by registering with a first name, last name, gender, age, and e-mail address.
 To gain full access to the paid members-only areas, a username, e-mail address and appropriate billing information are required.
-The amount of other personal information you decide to submit to Ancestry is up to you but understand that your experience of the Website may suffer if you choose to provide no additional information.
+The amount of other personal information you decide to submit to Ancestry is up to you but understand that your experience of the Websites may suffer if you choose to provide no additional information.